nilsramsperger/GroLi/README.md

   - Record version below App -> Update record
 - [x] Combine all ShoppingList use cases into one
 - [ ] Style the SwipeableProductView
+  - The red delete button should not be visible when the product is not swiped
+  - The Icon should be white on red background
+  - The swiped state should be reset when the user taps away
 - [ ] Integration tests for ShoppingListViewModel
   - Remove obsolete UnitTests
+- [ ] Integration tests for GlobalViewModel

 ### UI tests
 - iOS